ahuacate/pve-medialab/README.md

 bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/pve-medialab/master/pve_medialab_ct_deluge_installer.sh)"
 ```

-Simply follow our Easy Script installation prompts.
+Follow our Easy Script installation prompts.
 We recommend you accept our defaults and application settings to create a fully compatible Medialab build suite.

 ## 4.2.
 Setup Deluge
-In your web browser URL type `http://192.168.30.113:8112` and the applications web frontend page will appear.
+In your web browser URL type `http://192.168.30.113:8112` and the application's web frontend page will appear.
 Detailed configuration instructions are available [here](https://github.com/ahuacate/deluge).

 ---

 # 5. Jackett LXC
-Jackett works as a proxy server: it translates queries from apps (Sonarr, Radarr, Lidarr etc) into tracker-site-specific http queries, parses the html response, then sends results back to the requesting software.
+Jackett works as a proxy server: it translates queries from apps (Sonarr, Radarr, Lidarr etc) into tracker-site-specific HTTP queries, parses the HTML response, then sends results back to the requesting software.
 This allows for getting recent uploads (like RSS) and performing searches.
 Jackett is a single repository of maintained indexer scraping & translation logic - removing the burden from other apps.

 ## 5.1.
 Installation
 Our Easy Script will create your Ubuntu Jackett CT.
 Go to your Proxmox PVE host (i.e pve-01) management WebGUI CLI `>_ Shell` or SSH terminal and type the following (cut & paste):